octokit/octokit.js/README.md

 ## API Previews

-To enable any of [GitHub’s API Previews](https://developer.github.com/v3/previews/), passe the `previews` option to the GitHub constructor
+To enable any of [GitHub’s API Previews](https://developer.github.com/v3/previews/), pass the `previews` option to the GitHub constructor

 ```js
 const octokit = new Octokit({